Nonlinear-FOD/lab-client/docs/authentication.md

 This guide explains how the lab-client handles GitHub-based authentication.
 The goals:

-- Zero manual setup for typical users—first request triggers a GitHub device login automatically.
+- Zero manual setup for typical users - first request triggers a GitHub device login automatically.
 - Automatic token persistence + refresh.
 - Transparent recovery when tokens expire or the server revokes access.
 - Simple escape hatch (`LAB_CLIENT_DISABLE_AUTH=1`) when connecting to legacy servers or when the server has disabled auth entirely.